 Dr. Larimore has been a practicing family physician for over 35 years (delivering over 1,500 babies).
-Besides seeing patients, part time, at Concentra Occupational Health and Urgent Care in Colorado Springs, Dr. Larimore teaches family medicine part-time, holding an adjunct clinical academic appointments at the In His Image Family Medicine Residency Program in Tulsa, OK.
+Besides seeing Occupational Health patients at UC Health in Colorado Springs, Dr. Larimore holds an adjunct clinical academic appointment at the In His Image Family Medicine Residency Program in Tulsa.

 In 1996, Dr. Larimore was named America's Outstanding Family Physician Educator (Thomas W. Johnson Award) by the American Academy of Family Physicians and in 1999, he and his wife, Barb, were named National Educators of the Year by the Christian Medical Association.

 Dr. Larimore was listed as an inaugural member of the Leading Educators of the World (in the field of family medicine), by the International Biographical Centre of Cambridge, England.

 Dr. Larimore served as Medical Director of Mission Medical Clinic from 2008-2012 and as Vice President and Family Physician in Residence at Focus on the Family from 2001 through 2004.

 Prior to moving to Colorado in 2001, Dr. Larimore practiced family medicine in Kissimmee, Florida for 16 years.
 During this time he served over a decade as a volunteer physician for the U.S. Olympic Committee and the Great Florida Shootout Basketball Tournament Hall, being named to their Hall of Fame.